KarrieH/Breast_Can-er_training_ScikitLearn/README.md

 * Neural Network
 * SVM

 For every algorithm was created personal file.
-There is exploring hyperparameters, cross validation and some characteristic of the model in this files.
+There are exploring hyperparameters, cross validation and some characteristic of the model in this files.